 Court of Master Sommelier Programs/Levels:

 The Court of Master Sommeliers (CMS) offers the most recognized and respected path for those who aspire to be a sommelier.
-Its educational programming has four levels of certification - each being a pre-requisite to enter the next level - leading toward the coveted “Master Sommelier” certification.
+Its educational programming has four levels of certification - each being a pre-requisite to entering the next level - leading toward the coveted "Master Sommelier" certification.

 Level 1: Introductory Sommelier Certificate

 This is the starting point for anyone looking to become a Master Sommelier.
 The 2-day course covers viticulture and winemaking fundamentals, grapes varieties with their origin and specificities, fundamental spirits knowledge, wine classifications, wine quality, wine service, food, and wine pairing essentials, as well as introductory wine-tasting techniques.

 The Certified Sommelier program tests and certifies that the student has the wine knowledge and service skills expected from an on-the-floor wine professional.
 The one-day exam has three sections: Blind wine Tasting, Written Theory, and Wine Service.

 No official wine education courses or tastings are offered to prepare for this exam.